srinidhiPY/SSL_CR_Histo/README.md

 ### Citation

-If you use significant portions of our code or ideas from our paper in your research, please cite our work:
+If you find our work useful in your research or if you use parts of this code please consider citing our paper:
 ```
 @article{srinidhi2021self,
   title={Self-supervised driven consistency training for annotation efficient histopathology image analysis},